Bad Book Drinking Game - Hair of the Dog (50 Shades Edition)

 The "blank slate" is common for protagonists, especially in stories that are seeking a broad audience.
 It's meant to be a character that the reader can project themselves onto for the sake of identifying with him/her and becoming more invested in the story as a result.
 It can be used as a bit of wish-fulfillment for those who pine for the opportunity to have multiple men of vain, thin, and supernatural physiques fight over you for "love" like a piece of meat or property.
 If you caught the hint, Twilight is guilty of this.
 Worse still, is the amorphous blob of Anastasia Steele.

-The blank slate from Twilight, Bella, had very little to her personality that would make her something special as a main character worthy of the throbbing loins of werewolves and vampires, but she still did stuff in the story, or tried.
+The blank slate from Twilight, Bella, had very little to her personality that would make her something special as a main character worthy of the throbbing loins of werewolves and vampires, but she still did stuff in the story or tried.
 Not all of it made sense, but it was at least something.
 Anastasia Steel doesn't do anything other than be a judgmental virgin prude who has no personality or hope of achieving one because she has no real goals or interests.
-She just sits around and thinks about what other people say and comes up with passive-aggressive reasoning by consulting with her multiple personalities in her head.
+She just sits around and thinks about what other people say and comes up with passive-aggressive reasoning by consulting with the multiple personalities in her head.
 No joke.
 By the point I stopped reading, I still had no idea what this girl wanted out of life or why she was the main character.
 I just knew she was crazy and dumb.

-If you run into these types of protagonists, take a sip anytime the character has an opportunity to do something like a normal human being or an interesting character, and instead chooses to be a void of literary reason.
+If you run into these types of protagonists, take a sip anytime the character has an opportunity to do something like a normal human being or an interesting character and instead chooses to be a void of literary reason.
 If you can predict what a character will do or say, chances are, they're fulfilling an archetypal role or a cliché with which you're familiar.
 In which case, take a sip as well.

 He Said/ She Said